Appearance

 The git clone creates a clone or copy of an existing repository into a new directory.
 It is the most commonly used command which allows users to obtain a development copy of an existing central repository.

 The git clone initializes a new repository in the team-project folder on the local machine and fills it with the contents of the central repository.
-Next, you can cd into the project starting modification of files, interaction with other repositories, and commitment of snapshots.
+Next, you can cd into the project starting modification of files, interaction with other repositories, and committing snapshots.

 The git init and git clone commands are usually confused with each other.
-The git clone command is dependant on git init and creates a copy of a repository that already exists.
+The git clone command is dependent on git init and creates a copy of a repository that already exists.